mullvad/mullvadvpn-app-binaries/README.md

-# Custom third party binearies for Mullvad VPN app
+# Custom third party binaries for the Mullvad VPN app
 This repository holds our custom OpenVPN binaries, statically linkable OpenSSL libraries for all of our target platforms, and `libmnl` and `libnftnl` for Linux, all of which are used in the [Mullvad VPN app].